Akwesasne: History of disputes

 The area has been the scene of several disputes on the rights of the residents to cross the border unimpeded.
 These issues have been a concern for Canadian authorities, as the area is alleged to be a large-scale, cigarette-smuggling route from the U.S. There have been arrests and seizure of goods in the past.
 There are also concerns about smuggling of drugs, liquor, and migrants.

 Residents of Akwesasne differ over reserve governance and which political factions they support.
 Political rivalries were expressed after one group brought casino gambling onto the reserve.
 It brought huge economic returns to casino owners and some benefits to the First Nation, but members also worried about how the enterprise would affect their culture.
 In 1989 unidentified suspects threw firebombs at a chartered bus.
 In a separate incident, someone fired a shotgun at a bus in the customs area.

-The political feuds have resulted in violence: two Mohawk men were killed at Akwesasne in 1990, and thousands of residents left their homes in that period because of attacks on houses and vehicles, and general unrest.
-The Warrior Society, a self-appointed security force, used assault rifles and bats to break up anti-gambling roadblocks at the reservation entrances.
+The political feuds have resulted in what's called the Mohawk Civil War: two Mohawk men were killed at Akwesasne in 1990, and thousands of residents left their homes in that period because of attacks on houses and vehicles, and general unrest.
+The Mohawk Warrior Society, a self-appointed security force, used assault rifles and bats to break up anti-gambling roadblocks at the reservation entrances.
 They threatened to shoot any outside law enforcement officials if they entered the reservation.